 Hands On Nashville Urban Farm

 Located on 5-acres in south Nashville, Hands On Nashville’s Urban Farm serves a resource for volunteers to grow gardening skills, learn about urban agriculture, and help provide nutritious food for others.

-Hands On Nashville engages volunteers to cultivate and maintain the Farm year-round, hosting 100+ volunteer opportunities annually!
+Hands On Nashville engages volunteers to maintain the Farm year-round, hosting 100+ opportunities annually.
+Volunteer at the Urban Farm!

-Space for Community Programming
+Reserve Space for Community Programming:

-Community partners are invited to reserve this space for volunteer projects, educational programming, and private events.
+Community partners are invited to reserve this space for volunteer projects, educational programming and private events.
 Contact us for more information!